Skip to main content

 #

-• Use After Free: The compiler won’t let you use a value after Rust drops it.
+• Use-after-free: the compiler refuses to let you use a value after its owner drops it.

-• Double Free: Only one owner can drop a value.
+• Double free: only one owner can drop a value, so a second free never compiles.

 #